 - Marinate the salmon.
 Place salmon fillets in a large tupperware or in a large Ziplock bag.
 Reserve 2 Tbsp marinade, then pour the rest on top of the fish.
 Seal, then marinate for 30 minutes.

 - Cook the salmon.
-When ready, preheat the broiler to high, then coat a sheet of parchment with cooking spray.
-Make sure the parchment lies flat so that it doesn't touch the heating unit once in the oven.
+When ready, preheat the broiler to high, then coat a sheet of parchment or aluminum foil with cooking spray.
+If using parchment, make sure it lies flat so that it doesn't touch the heating unit once in the oven.
 Place the marinated salmon fillets skin side down, allowing excess marinade to drip off.
 If the marinade is thick, you can rub the excess marinade off with your hands, then place the fillets on the sheet pan.
-Broil the salmon for 6-8 minutes, rotating the pan once halfway through, or until the internal temperature of the fish reaches 120F.
+Broil the salmon for 6-8 minutes, rotating the pan once halfway through, or until the internal temperature of the fish reaches 120°F (49°C).

 - Finish, then serve.
 Brush the fillets with the remaining marinade, then serve immediately with thinly sliced scallions, sesame seeds, and fresh cilantro.